Keya-Moradi/Notes/class_06.md

 Homework:

-Our homework is to create an HTML and CSS file for the [Surf N Paddle design](./class_4/surf-and-paddle.png).
-This homework will be due on Monday.
-Friday is reserved for working here at START, and asking questions.

-I mentioned a few tools you can use:
+Our homework is to create a [mobile version of Surf N Paddle](./class_6/surf-and-paddle-responsive.png).

+Start from scratch, think about clean code!

+If you finish this afternoon, make this mobile version "responsive" – use media queries to add columns to the content and make the site scale outwards to a larger size.

+Use the resources above and these tools at your disposal:

 - Screenshot tool (CMD + Shift + 4)
 - Spotlight - to find programs - (CMD + Space)